BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 “Yes, I’m a real person!”

-With the business of the email is out of the way, the copy enters the fun zone, continuing,
+With the business of the email out of the way, the copy enters the fun zone, continuing,

-“If you’re an evil robot set out to destroy humanity, sorry but we can’t send you our newsletter.”
+“If you’re an evil robot set out to destroy humanity, sorry, but we can’t send you our newsletter.”

 📧 Everist introduces the team with wit in its onboarding email.